Change of the working world: freshly scarfed vs. Experts |

 Since his almost historic lecture at the re: publica 2011 I am a fan of Gunter Dueck,Professor and at that time Chief Technology Officer at IBM Germany.
 Like many others, I found this lecture outstanding at that time and - if you look at the current development - almost visionary.
 That's why I made the video here online again.

 I still know how I found it exaggerated at the time, for example, to deny physicians their meaning, but now we see that many of the developments that were predicted and ridiculed at the time have arrived today - just think of data mining or language assistants.

 Of course, what I was particularly interested in at the time was the aspect of reinventing professions and with them a whole new social system.
-In it, Dueck also sees the crucial task for the digital future.
+In this, Dueck also sees the decisive task for the digital future.

 According to his forecast, many professions will lose their importance because we can do it themselves thanks to Internet - for example, buying tickets or researching information.
 What is left are the difficult consulting and administrative tasks for which Germany needs more specialists.